How to Check Java Version Installed on Linux

 whereis java

-The output tells you that Java is located in /usr/bin/java.
+The output shows that Java is located in /usr/bin/java.

-2. List the content of the /usr/bin/java directory:
+2. List the /usr/bin/java directory content with the ls command:

 ls -l /usr/bin/java

-Inspecting the directory shows that /usr/bin/java is only a symbolic link for /etc/alternatives/java.
+The output shows that /usr/bin/java is a symbolic link for /etc/alternatives/java.

-3. Just like in the previous step, list the content of the provided path by running:
+3. List the content of the provided path by running:

 ls -l /etc/alternatives/java

-Finally, the output displays /etc/alternatives/java is another symbolic link and that the real path of the Java directory is /usr/lib/jvm/java-11-openjdk-amd64/bin/java.
+The output displays /etc/alternatives/java is another symbolic link and that the actual Java directory path is /usr/lib/jvm/java-11-openjdk-amd64/bin/java.

 sudo apt list --installed

-2. Scroll up/down until you find the Java packages as shown in this example.
+Scroll up or down until you find the Java packages, as shown in this example.

 To avoid searching through all installed packages, list Java packages only.
-Prompt the system to list a specific software package.
-In this case, the package name is openjdk:
+Prompt the system to list Java packages by searching for openjdk with grep:

 sudo apt list --installed | grep -i openjdk